risafletcher/OSU-CS161/notes/chapter8/chapter8.md

   - You can use the array subscript operator `[]` to access individual elements in the vector.
 - A vector has advantages over arrays:
   - You do not have to declare the number of elements that the vector will have.
-  - If you add a value to a vector that is already full, the vector will automatically increase its size to accomodate the new value.
+  - If you add a value to a vector that is already full, the vector will automatically increase its size to accommodate the new value.
   - Vectors can report the number of elements they contain.

 To use a vector: